 In existing basements, waterproofing is usually carried out from the inner wall surface.
 Often using a Cavity Drain Membrane as the older wall/floor masonry may be in a weakened condition and it will not put additional load on the floor and wall structure, sometimes a combination of coating and membranes are used.
 Within its design limits, a cavity drain membrane will manage the failure of the walls and floors of the building ability to resist water.

-New basement construction sites have a different set of waterproofing problems compared with an existing building which has a history of resisting water.
+New basement construction sites have a distinct set of waterproofing problems compared with an existing building which has a history of resisting water.
 In a new building, you are excavating underground (and into the unknown), and the new site has a lack of water history.
-This is why more investigation is needed—starting with a desk study followed by a site inspection.
+Therefore, more investigation is needed—starting with a desk study followed by a site inspection.
 The research helps in select materials and create a suitable specification, which needs to address any ground contamination due to past usage of the land, ground gases, i.e. Radon and potential flooding of the area due to its location.